aliftareq/One-University-server-side-projects-Repository/README.md

 ***
 ## What was done in this project(Description):
+***
-* The main focus of this project was for making some data for course category and detais data for every single category.
+* The main focus of this project was for making some data for course category and details data for every single category.
 * I used Express.js framework for to run the data on a particuler port and get the app.
 *  Also installed "CORS" and used it to ignore the unwanted error while running this server in cross platform.
-* For hosting the server side i used Vercel.
+* For hosting this server i used Vercel.
 *  Lastly, The data was bind and arrange for sending to the api using some if-else logic.
 So that user get the data accordingly he wants.

 ## Live Link
+***
 Hosted in Vercel -> [one-university-server-side-projects](https://one-university-server-side.vercel.app/)

 * Get all Courses topics: -> (https://one-university-server-side.vercel.app/courses)